-This is a list of movies that remind you that even the absolute best director can make an awful movie.
+There are also acclaimed film directors who pride themselves on being diverse and experimenting, but still maintain an incredible body of work.
+You've got your Coen Brothers, Scorseses, David O. Russells, and Robert Zemekises.
+Don't worry; they've all had their follies as well and they each make appearances on this list.This is a list of movies that remind you that even the absolute best director can make an awful movie.
 These are the movies some of these directors wish were stricken from the record (one of the films on this list was, in fact, released under a pseudonym and with a different title).
 These are the surprising movies directed by Hollywood's iconic directors!

 Director: M. Night ShyamalanHis early career is the stuff of legend (The Sixth Sense, Signs, Unbreakable), but then something happened and nothing he's made has been remotely watchable since (The Last Airbender, The Happening, After Earth).

 Director: Oliver StoneLove him or hate him, the ever political, ever polarizing Oliver Stone has made some groundbreaking films: Platoon, Wall Street, JFK, and Tom Cruise's fantastic Born on the Fourth of July.
 But then there are the two movies we bet he wishes he had avoided altogether (they're oddly his least obviously political films).
 There was the shockingly bad Alexander, and the sequel nobody asked for: Wall Street: Money Never Sleeps.

 - 391 VOTES